MaheshKarnani/Switch_maze/README.md

 # Switch_maze
-python and arduino code for an automatic maze apparatus for measuring drive state switching in mice
+-python and arduino code for an automatic maze apparatus for measuring drive state switching in mice -also matlab code to analyse results